Snehadeep71/chowdhury2/README.md

-# chowdhury2
+# chowdhury
-this is the second host for the chowdhury wesbite
+this is the first host for the chowdhury website